junxit/us-congress-bills-114/metadata.md

 - 2015-03-04 — Introduced in Senate
 - 2015-03-04 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S1308-1309)
+- 2015-05-05 — Amendment SA 1199 agreed to in Senate by Unanimous Consent.
+- 2015-05-05 — Amendment SA 1199 proposed by Senator Corker. (consideration: CR S2656; text: CR S2656) To provide a complete substitute.
+- 2015-05-05 — Amendment SA 1200 agreed to in Senate by Unanimous Consent.
+- 2015-05-05 — Amendment SA 1200 proposed by Senator Corker. (consideration: CR S2656-2657; text: CR S2656-2657) To amend the preamble.
+- 2015-05-05 — Amendment SA 1201 agreed to in Senate by Unanimous Consent.
+- 2015-05-05 — Amendment SA 1201 proposed by Senator Corker for Senator Lee to Amendment SA 1200. (consideration: CR S2657; text: CR S2657) To amend the preamble.
+- 2015-05-05 — Measure laid before Senate by unanimous consent. (consideration: CR S2656-2658)
+- 2015-05-05 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(text: CR S2657-2658)
+- 2015-05-05 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (text: CR S2657-2658)
+- 2015-05-05 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2015-05-05 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2015-05-05 — Senate amendment agreed to: Amendment SA 1199 agreed to in Senate by Unanimous Consent.
+- 2015-05-05 — Senate amendment agreed to: Amendment SA 1200 agreed to in Senate by Unanimous Consent.
+- 2015-05-05 — Senate amendment agreed to: Amendment SA 1201 agreed to in Senate by Unanimous Consent.
+- 2015-05-05 — Senate amendment proposed (on the floor): Amendment SA 1199 proposed by Senator Corker.(consideration: CR S2656; text: CR S2656)
+- 2015-05-05 — Senate amendment proposed (on the floor): Amendment SA 1200 proposed by Senator Corker.(consideration: CR S2656-2657; text: CR S2656-2657)
+- 2015-05-05 — Senate amendment proposed (on the floor): Amendment SA 1201 proposed by Senator Corker for Senator Lee to Amendment SA 1200.(consideration: CR S2657; text: CR S2657)
+- 2015-05-05 — Senate amendment submitted
+- 2015-05-05 — Senate amendment submitted
+- 2015-05-05 — Senate amendment submitted